suryamondal/useful_git_commands/README.md

 I usually push the changes to remote, and then browse it on a browser to check the logs.
 But one might execute `git log` in local machine to see the commit log.

 ### GIT REFLOG
 This shows the position of `head`.
 It is useful if you want to reset to any previous commit, using `git reset --hard bd6903f`.
-But please try not use it, better to go for another commit.
+But please try not use it, better to create a branch from that specific commit.
+It is written above.

 ### In case a large file is added to git and it is needed to be removed from each commit
 ```